icariohealth/Backbone.Manager/README.md

 [![Build Status](http://img.shields.io/travis/novu/Backbone.Manager.svg?style=flat)](https://travis-ci.org/novu/Backbone.Manager)
 [![devDependency Status](http://img.shields.io/david/dev/novu/backbone.manager.svg?style=flat)](https://david-dm.org/novu/backbone.manager#info=devDependencies)

 Backbone.Manager is a state-based routing/control manager for Backbone.
 It removes direct dependency on the router, and instead provides a standard control mechanism for url updates and state-change handling.
+It can be used for large state changes that involve url updates and moving between major view controllers, or for small state changes to do things like flash div content.

 #### Goals
 * Intuitive state change